 Order a barrel of beer…

-Well this might not be the most kid friendly thing to do in Stuttgart but you can certainly take children into the beer houses and their welcome.
+This might not be the most kid-friendly thing to do in Stuttgart, but you can certainly take children into the beer houses and their welcome.
 We visited Schönbuch Bräu Brauhaus.
-There is a full German menu and across our party we tried a little bit of everything.
-I highly recommend arrive hungry.
-I’m not a beer drinker but i’m told by our party the beer was good.
+There is a full German menu, and we tried a little of everything across our party.
+I highly recommend arriving hungry.
+I’m not a beer drinker, but I’m told by our party the beer was good.
 Even Rufus the nursery bear got in on the action.

-This is one of the coolest toy shops i’ve ever been to.
+This is one of the coolest toy shops I’ve ever been to.
 It isn’t in your face like Hamley’s in London.
 It is full of all the things I like to buy more boys.
-THE BEST BIT – the store has really great facilities for changing and feeding babies/toddlers.
-There is a great play area and SOOOO many lovely toys.
+THE BEST BIT – the store has great facilities for changing and feeding babies/toddlers.
+There is a great play area and SO many lovely toys.
 I was especially impressed with their wooden toy range it was just a shame there wasn’t enough space in my luggage.

 Since my brother lives there we will definitely be back.
-We’ve only just scratched the surface in exploring Stuttgart with kids.
+We’ve only just scratched the surface of exploring Stuttgart with kids.